 As the name itself suggests, Receipts and Payments Account is an account which has two sides, the debit side and the credit side.
-All cash receipts are shown on the debit side and all cash payments on the credit side.
-It has a definite format which is given below :
+All receipts are written on the debit side and payments on the credit side.
+It has a definite format which is given below: